DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/add-custom-attributes.md

 The specific steps are as follows:

-1. Go to the Microservice Engine - Cloud-Native Gateway List and locate the cluster and namespace where the gateway with the configuration to be modified is located.
+1. Go to the Microservice Engine - Cloud Native Gateway List and locate the cluster and namespace where the gateway with the configuration to be modified is located.

     ![Add Custom Attributes](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/skoala/best-practice/images/gwlist.png)